 1935 - A lovely view west on Hollywood Blvd. taken during the run of "Bordertown" with Paul Muni, a film that opened January 12.
 Thanks to Fedj Sylvanus for posting the photo on the Vintage Los Angeles Facebook page where he credits it to a post of Cathay Degrande.
 Fedj calls our attention to the fact that "KFWB actually used the two towers at the Warner as a real antenna.
 If you look closely, you can see the 'Ladder' of wires strung between the two."

 1935 - "The Case of the Curious Bride."
 It's a photo from the Los Angeles Public Library.
-The photo also appears in the Bruce Torrence Historic Hollywood Photographs collection, #T-053-12.
+The photo also appears in the McAvoy/Bruce Torrence Historic Hollywood Photographs collection, #T-053-12.
 The film was an April release.

 1935 - A look east on Hollywood Blvd. with the Warner on the left running "G Men."
 Thanks to Brian Michael McCray for the great card from his Hollywood Postcards collection.
 Note the vertical sign for the radio station on the corner of the building.
 There's another version of the card on the site Card Cow.
 Yet another version but with different coloration and a retouched sky with fluffier clouds is in the California State Library collection.
 Bruce Kimmel comments: "'G Men' opened April 25 at this theatre and played for the next two weeks, then went wider."